 Although commonly called the Church on the Lake, the Church of the Mother of God on the Lake or Church of the Assumption, is situated picturesquely on an island in Lake Bled, Slovenia.

 The church visible today dates back to the 17th century, but the history goes back much further than that.
 In fact, the history of human settlement on Bled Island dates back to the prehistoric, pre-Christian period.
-Skeletons that date back to the 9th through 11th century can even be viewed inside the church.

 The wishing bell is perhaps most notable in this beautiful Bled Island church.
 The bell, which sits in the belfry, is surrounded by folklore and legends.
-Some believe good luck awaits everyone who rings the bell, so many visitors to the famous European church ring the bell hoping their wishes will be fulfilled.
+Some believe good luck awaits everyone who rings the church bell, so many visitors to the famous European church ring the bell hoping their wishes will be fulfilled.

-Not far from Slovenia’s capital city of Ljubljana, Lake Bled is one of the most popular destinations in the country.
 To visit the church, you can either rent a canoe and paddle out to the island or take a group paddle boat.
 On a warm summer day, you can even swim to the island!

 Why is the Church on Lake Bled famous?